 The region is also rich in the production of agricultural and mountain delicacies such as honey, coffee, aguaymanto, avocados, dairy products, trouts, etc. Most of the food we offer is grown and processed in the region to support local farmers and their livelihoods.
 Another part is produced in our own agroforestry fields that are organic and inspired in permaculture and indigenous farming techniques.
 While in the past development agencies promoted the plantation of foreign tree species, as can be seen along the road that comes into the lodge, we are currently committed to the restoration of cloud forest ecosystems through the planting of native trees and other natural vegetation that is important for local wildlife and for our neutral carbon commitment.

 The character of the ecolodge continues to change and enrich itself as we continue to learn from our neighbors (from indigenous people to farmers of Austrian.-German descendent) who have co-evolved with the landscape, acquiring knowledge on local crops (some of them no longer produced commercially), the interactions of the natural vegetation with local wildlife, and in general about how to live in the cloud forests.
 This combined with our expertise in forest ecology and agroforestry systems, and our philosophy of life, to live simply and in harmony with nature, is continuously shaping our approach to how we daily manage the ecolodge, and give the visitor a truly unique experience that integrates all the necessary elements for living in the cloud forests.

 If you like to help us on our reforestation program, you can do it!

-If you are far from here, we can plant it for you, or if you are coming here, you can plant it by yourself.
+If you are far from here, we can plant it for you, or if you are coming here, you can plant it!

-UP TO 11 trees, includes an Ulcumano Ecolodge t-shirt (delivery not included)
+UP TO 20 trees, includes an Ulcumano Ecolodge t-shirt (out Peru delivery is not included)